 The largest group to participate in this year’s survey were doctors who been in practice for 16 to 20 years.
 68% of those that participated in the survey have been in practice for 20 years or less.
 Only the strong survive in upper cervical practice and we see that evident in this year’s survey where only 4% of the upper cervical practices represented have been in practice for more than 40 years.

-Once again the largest group to participate in this year's Upper Cervical Practice Survey were doctors who primarily practice NUCCA (36.97%).
-85% of the practices represented in this year’s survey practice an orthogonally based upper cervical technique (15% articular based).
+Once again the largest group to participate in the 2020 Upper Cervical Practice Survey were doctors who primarily practice NUCCA (36.97%).
+85% of the practices represented in the 2020 Upper Cervical Practice Survey, an orthogonally based upper cervical technique (15% articular based).
 An interesting observation from this year’s survey showed that orthogonally based practices used less care plans than articular practices.
 22% of the orthogonal practices in the survey do not use care plans while only 8% of the articular practices.

 Digital marketing is once again the #1 way upper cervical doctors are attracting new patients into their practices from external sources.
 This includes chiropractic ads on Facebook, online reviews, search engine optimization, funnels, and other digital marketing strategies.
 49.58% of doctors indicated this was the best return on investment for external marketing in 2020.
 We saw the same in 2019 (37.01%), 2018 (35.67%), 2017 (37.73%) and 2016 (36.11%).
 We are continuing to see each year that digital marketing is a key method upper cervical practices use to consistently get new patients.
 Are you utilizing this strategy effectively in your practice?
 Want some help?
 We are digital marketing experts.
 Give us a call at 877-252-1230 to do an initial 10 minute phone call to see if we might be a good fit for you.